Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

 - Run the code in bash:
     ->  `python csvBuilder.py input.csv output.csv`

-- The input.csv must look like this and the default delimiter is ';'
+- An example input.csv could look like this and the default delimiter is ';'

     ```csv
     part;gripper